 When they get a report of discrimination, our principals, program directors, and staff work locally with students, parents, and anyone else involved to promptly respond to and effectively resolve the situation.
 Reports are accepted and evaluated in a way that protects the privacy and due process rights of both the alleged victim and alleged offender, and anyone else involved.
 When discrimination is found, reasonable corrective action is taken to hold offenders accountable and restore DoDEA to a supportive, discrimination-free learning environment.

 DoDEA is committed to protecting against discrimination in the workplace.
 Employees may use DoDEA’s DCP to file a complaint about discriminatory harassment by a peer or other forms of discrimination.
 An employee’s rights under EO 13160 supplement federal employee rights under Equal Employment Opportunity (EEO) laws.
-Employees are encouraged to contact the Diversity Management and Equal Opportunity (DMEO) office to learn more about their equal employment rights.
+Employees are encouraged to contact the Equal Employment Opportunity Programs office to learn more about their equal employment rights.

 All incidents of peer-to-peer discrimination within DoDEA should be reported.
 If you feel DoDEA is directly responsible for not preventing or equitably responding to discrimination, you may take action by filing a DCP complaint.